-Guidance services at Bethlehem Catholic High School strive to foster the development of the entire person – mental, spiritual, academic and social.
+Counseling services at Bethlehem Catholic High School strive to foster the development of the entire person – mental, spiritual, academic and social.
 Through academic advisement, career education and college placement, the guidance staff supports students in their academic life and in their roles as good citizens.
 Students are called to the guidance office for meetings and interviews but they may also visit their guidance counselor as needed.
-BecaHi believes that a good rapport and working relationship between counselor and student are crucial to student success.
-In their four years, students will have a freshman counselor, a sophomore counselor and then a college counselor (for their junior and senior years).
+Becahi believes that a good rapport and working relationship between counselor and student are crucial to student success.

 “Counselors do not provide personal counseling.
 They do assist students and families with personal issues and concerns.
 However, if personal counseling is needed they work, in conjunction with the Dean of Students, to make recommendations and assist students and families to find an outside counselor.
 The school then maintains a relationship with the outside counselor as needed to provide feedback and any assistance that it necessary.

 Psychological services are available to students at Bethlehem Catholic through Intermediate Unit 20.
 A school psychologist is available and school counselors can coordinate services with the Intermediate Unit for families who may need these services.